-And if you think that chakras are just a part of all things New Age today, think again: “The chakra system originated in India between 1500 and 500 BC in the oldest text called the Vedas,” says Fern Olivia, a reiki healer and yoga instructor.
+“The chakra system originated in India between 1500 and 500 BC in the oldest text called the Vedas,” says Fern Olivia, a reiki healer and yoga instructor.
 The Vedas are the earliest Sanskrit literary records and the most ancient scriptures of Hinduism.
 As for the purpose of the seven chakras?
 “They each correspond to specific organs as well as physical, emotional, psychological, and spiritual states of being and influence all areas of your life,” says Olivia.
 “Within these chakras is ‘prana,’ or the ultimate pure healing energy, that’s all around us and within us, to keep us healthy, happy and vibrant.”

 While there isn’t much scientific evidence that supports the physical manifestations of spiritual energy, the study of the seven chakras and chakra alignment—whether it be through meditation, reiki, or yoga—is rooted in the belief that “when the chakras are open and aligned, our energy is constantly free-flowing, allowing prana to flow through them,” says Olivia.
 But before you can dive deep into each chakra, you need to know the basics.

 Here’s your top-line guide to the beliefs surrounding the 7 chakras—and the symptoms you may feel if they’re blocked.

 The root chakra

 Location: The root chakra is associated with the base of the spine, the pelvic floor, and the first three vertebrae.